SF-WDI-LABS/react-intro-2/README.md

 }
 ```

 Ok, we set an initial state.
-But how do we go about changing it?
-* We need to set up some sort of trigger event to change our counter.
+But in order to change the state, we need to set up some sort of trigger event.

 <details>
   <summary><strong>
     Let's do that via a button click event.
-Where do you think should we initialize it?
+Where do you think should we initialize that button click event?
   </strong></summary>

   > Inside the `JSX` of our return value!
 In Hello `render` method we can instantiate our event listeners.
 Notice the ultra-slick ES6 function.